-PHED 485 Physical Education Practicum (2) Teacher candidates seeking a PE endorsement will take course EDUC 485 that is a PE Practicum.
-This practicum is a 90 hour school-based practicum requiring the student to work closely with a PE certified teacher.
+PHED 485 Physical Education Practicum (2) This practicum is a 90 hour school-based practicum requiring the student to work closely with a PE certified teacher.
 Students will create and teach an edTPA learning segment with supervised support.
 Students will use a variety of research-based educational practices that reflect how students learn and that are sensitive to individual differences and diverse cultures.
-This practicum will be evaluated collaboratively with the Cooperating PE teacher and Bushnell University field supervisor.
+This practicum will be evaluated collaboratively with the co-operating PE teacher and Bushnell University field supervisor.
+Pass/no pass grading option only.